CommandAPI/docs/docs/en/create-commands/arguments/suggestions/string-suggestions.md

 ::::tip Example - Friend list by replacing suggestions

 Say you have a plugin which has a "friend list" for players.
-If you want to teleport to a friend in that list, you could use a `PlayerArgument`, which has the list of suggestions replaced with the list of friends that that player has.
+If you want to teleport to a friend in that list, you could use a `EntitySelectorArgument.OnePlayer`, which has the list of suggestions replaced with the list of friends that that player has.
 Since the list of friends _depends on the sender_, we can use the function to determine what our suggestions should be.
 Let's use the following command to teleport to a friend from our friend list:

 ```mccmd
 /friendtp <friend>